 When thinking about optimal user experience, good tooltip design can have a big influence on users understanding your functionality and eventually succeeding.
 Conversely, bad tooltip design presents tooltips as irritants and they lose all credibility.

 🎥 Video summary: the What, Why and How of Tooltips #

 Prefer to watch a video?
 Here's a quick take on what makes tooltips terrible and how you can avoid these mistakes to make yours truly great!

 Don't blame tooltips! #

 The problem isn’t the tooltip — it’s what the tooltip contains and, more importantly, when and to whom it is shown.
 Below is a stellar example:

 An example of a great tooltip from the Facebook Ads team

-This tooltip greeted me when I logged into the Facebook Ads platform after a long time and was:
+This tooltip greeted me when I logged into the Facebook Ads platform after a long time, and it was: